epsil/spotgen/Tips.md

 M3U playlists
 -------------

-One can easily import [M3U](https://en.wikipedia.org/wiki/M3U) playlists (with the file extension `.m3u` or `.m3u8`) provided they contain `EXTM3U` metadata.
-That is, the playlist should be on the form:

-    #EXTM3U
-    #EXTINF:404,Desire Lines - Deerhunter
-    Deerhunter/Halcyon Digest/06 Desire Lines.mp3
-    #EXTINF:230,Saved By Old Times - Deerhunter
-    Deerhunter/Microcastle/10 Saved By Old Times.mp3
-    #EXTINF:202,Agoraphobia - Deerhunter
-    Deerhunter/Microcastle/02 Agoraphobia.mp3
-    #EXTINF:133,Revival - Deerhunter
-    Deerhunter/Halcyon Digest/03 Revival.mp3
-    #EXTINF:264,Twilight at Carbon Lake - Deerhunter
-    Deerhunter/Microcastle/12 Twilight at Carbon Lake.mp3

-The script will automatically read the `#EXTINF` lines and discard the file paths.
-Provided the files are properly tagged, this works very well.

-If the playlist does *not* contain `EXTM3U` metadata (or if the files are badly tagged), then one can attempt to infer the title and artist from the file paths instead.
+One can easily import [extended M3U](https://en.wikipedia.org/wiki/M3U) playlists containing `EXTM3U` metadata.
+If the playlist does *not* contain metadata (or if the files are badly tagged), however, then one can attempt to infer the title and artist from the file paths instead.
 To do this, open the file in a text editor and use regular expressions to transform it.
 For example, the regular expression

     %s/\(^[^\/]+\).*\/[-0-9]*[-. ]*\(.*\)\..*/\2 - \1/g